Slips, Trips and Falls Safety Talk

 What industry is the most prone to slips, trips and falls?

 The construction industry is most at risk for fatal falls.
 More than seven times the rate of other industries according to NSC.
-In 2021, nearly 1 in 5 workplace deaths occured in the construction industry with most falls occuring to a lower level.
+In 2021, nearly 1 in 5 workplace deaths occurred in the construction industry with most falls occurring to a lower level.

 Falls are the most common hazard and leading cause of death in construction.
 They make up a part of OSHA’s “Fatal Four” and OSHA offers lesson plans that focus on each topic tailored to the industry.